Jeffrey Mark Deskovic: Biography

-Jeffrey Deskovic was born in 1973 in Putnam County, New York.
+Jeffrey Deskovic was born in 1973 in North Tarrytown, in Westchester County.
 He attended public schools, including Peekskill High School.
-He was not popular at school, but had been helped with algebra by Angela Correa, who was in his class and had been nice to him.
+He was not popular at school.

 On November 15, 1989 in Peekskill, New York, Correa disappeared after going out with a portable cassette player and a camera for a project for her photography class.
 Two days later her body was found, and police determined she had been raped and strangled.
 Deskovic was among the many students who attended her funeral; he was so distraught that he cried openly during the service.

 The police thought Deskovic was showing suspicious behavior and took him into custody as a potential suspect.
 They interrogated him at length.
 Deskovic later said that, under coercion, he made a false confession, fabricating an account based on crime scene information fed to him by police officers during their leading questions in the course of the interrogation.
 Deskovic also said: "By the police officer's own testimony, by the end of the interrogation I was on the floor crying uncontrollably in what they described as a fetal position".

 Although DNA testing at the time excluded Deskovic from the forensic DNA found in Correa's body, on December 7, 1990 a jury convicted Deskovic.
 They were apparently convinced by testimony from Peekskill police detective Daniel Stephens that the young man had confessed to the crime.

 Deskovic continued to proclaim his innocence on numerous occasions after his conviction.
 The office of Westchester County district attorney (DA) Jeanine Pirro, who took office after he was imprisoned, refused to accept his lay request to reopen the case.
 From at least 2000, Deskovic appealed to D.A.
 Pirro to run post-conviction DNA testing, as he believed it would prove his innocence.
 Pirro declined to run any DNA tests that could help release him from prison.
 Deskovic's case was taken by the Innocence Project, which provided him with defense counsel.
 They repeated his attempt to gain DNA testing.

 In 2006, the newly elected district attorney, Janet DiFiore, authorized DNA testing of Deskovic.
 It excluded his DNA from that found at the scene.
 The DNA from the crime scene was found to match that of Steven Cunningham, a man who was already serving a life term for another murder.
 Confronted with the DNA evidence, he later confessed and pleaded guilty to the Correa murder.